isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1828.md

 ---
-title: Job Redesign Consultancy - Deloitte Consulting Pte Ltd
+title: Job Redesign Consultancy - Aon Solutions Singapore Pte Ltd
 permalink: /productivity-solutions-grant/solutionrepo/solution1828
 ---

 ### Description

-At Deloitte, we believe that Redesigning jobs should be viewed not as an end goal but as a process that enables work itself to be redefined so that the workforce creates new value.

-We will take 3 practical steps to help you to imagine, design and pilot job redesign initiatives that will complement and drive your consumer business and workforce transformation aspirations.
+Aon is a leading global human capital consulting firm offering a broad spectrum of data, analytics and advisory services.
+As part of the PSG-JR program, Aon will work with enterprises to develop and implement job redesign roadmaps to improve productivity, talent attraction and retention; and to transform their workforces for the future.
+Our proprietary database, industry insight, and innovative Human Capital Solutions provide us with content and contextual expertise required to make this initiative a success.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyDeloitteConsultingPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudybyAonSolutionsSingaporePteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Sector Specialisation

-1.Financial Services<br>
-2.Consumer FMCG<br>
-3.Telecommunications<br>
-4.Consumer Food Retail<br>
-5.Consumer - Agricultural Conglomerate<br>
-6.Consumer - Beverage
+All Sectors

 ### Eligibility Criteria